PostHog/posthog.com/contents/blog/features-sell.md

 ## So, which is better?

 Marketing lore [tells you](https://blog.hubspot.com/sales/how-to-sell-benefits-not-features#:~:text=Features%20tell%2C%20benefits%20sell.,their%20life%20in%20some%20way.) that you must focus on the _why_, not the what.
 "No one buys a CRM, they buy a way to increase their revenue".
-I disagree strongly for a developer focussed product, and I suspect other products may follow.
+I disagree strongly for a developer focused product, and I suspect other products may follow.

 I'm sure this worked great when it was invented.
 But now, it feels tired and out-of-touch.
 Developers seem especially sensitive to vague language when evaluating products.
 I think it's because developers have to figure out how it all works, to plug it all in, in many cases, so details matter.